DiscoverDataScience.org

 Data Science Degree Programs in Oklahoma

-Oklahoma’s oil and gas sectors are expected to significantly increase over the next five years.
+Oklahoma’s oil and gas sectors are expected to need over 6,000 more professionals by 2030 according to the state’s Employment Security Commission.
 Data scientists who specialize in the geosciences are particularly in demand as the industry produces massive amounts of financial and scientific data.
 That data needs to be cleaned, enriched and analyzed.
 Governmental and market decisions have a broad and deep impact since the world economy is, essentially, tied to energy production.

 Featured Programs: